leoagomes/rpi-colorz/specifications/XPC.md

-**NOTE: this is currently undergoing refactoring.** I don't intend on changing the functionality described in this file, but I do plan on changing some of the names of some of the operations (like 'splicing').
+**NOTE: this is currently undergoing refactoring.** I don't intend on changing the functionality described in this file, but I do plan on changing some of the names of some of the operations.
 If you feel like you could contribute to any of this, please send a PR.

-XPC is based on OPC, and xtends its operations by adding splicing, shifting, rotating, etc. There is also the QPC, which is a Quicker alternative to XPC, relying on UDP for quick remote-control-like actions that require no reply.
+XPC is based on OPC, and xtends its operations by adding replacing, shifting, rotating, etc. There is also the QPC, which is a Quicker alternative to XPC, relying on UDP for quick remote-control-like actions that require no reply.
 QPC message formats are the same as XPC's.